decentraland/old-documentation/_posts/sdk-reference/2018-01-06-scene-limitations.md

 The width and height don't need to have the same number, but they both need to belong to this sequence.

-**The recommended size for textures is 512x512**, we have found this to be the optimal size to be transported thru domestic networks and to provide reasonable loading/quality experiences.
+**The recommended size for textures is 512x512**, we have found this to be the optimal size to be transported through domestic networks and to provide reasonable loading/quality experiences.

 Examples of other valid sizes: